IFRS 15 Explained: A Simple 5-Step Guide

 You might be wondering if this applies to your specific business.
 The short answer is: probably.
 IFRS 15 affects nearly every business that enters into contracts to provide goods or services, whether you're a public, private, or even a non-profit organization.
 If you have customers and contracts with them (even unwritten ones), you need to pay attention to this standard.
 It also requires more detailed disclosures about your revenue.
 Getting this right isn't just about compliance; it's about having a clear view of your financial health.
 If you're unsure how to apply these principles, it might be time to schedule a demo to see how automation can simplify the process.

-The 5 Steps of IFRS 15 Revenue Recognition
+The IFRS 15 5-Step Model for Revenue Recognition

 At the heart of IFRS 15 is a five-step model designed to make revenue recognition more consistent and comparable across all industries.
 Think of it as a universal roadmap that guides you from the initial customer agreement to the final entry in your books.
 Following these steps ensures you recognize revenue in a way that accurately reflects the transfer of goods or services to your customers.
 It removes the guesswork and provides a clear, principle-based framework for your accounting team.
 Whether you're selling a simple product or a complex, multi-year service contract, this process is your foundation for compliance.